What Father’s Day Means To An Ex-Wife

 Father with son biking

 When I think of Father’s Day, I think of my dad and always will.
 But there is another father who is significant on Father’s Day: my ex-husband.
 Why is he important?
 Because he is my children’s father.
-So, regardless of personal feelings, resentment, anger, or frustration that he might bring me, at times, the fact is, he is and will always be my kids’ dad.
+So, regardless of personal feelings, resentment, anger, or frustration that he might have. brought me in the past, or even now, at times, the fact is: he is and will always be my kids’ dad.
+That’s significant.

 Maybe you are newly separated and this is your first Father’s Day being separated.
 Or maybe you are already divorced, and you dread Father’s Day because your kids go off with Dad and you are home alone and feeling lonely.
 Or, maybe you are considering divorce and wonder how Father’s Day would actually work if you pulled the trigger.

 Well, I’ll tell you.
-Father’s Day is about the father and nothing else.
-Father’s Day is a day for dads, but it’s also a day for kids to show their love and appreciation for dad, and to create memories, whether he’s a great dad, an OK dad, or a not-so-great dad.
-A not-so-great dad is better than no dad, in my opinion because barring any abusive behavior (which is unacceptable) kids need a father.
-Period.
+Father’s Day is about one thing: your kids and their father.
+Father’s Day is a day for dads to feel appreciated, and for kids to show their love and appreciation for dad, and for them to create memories, whether he’s a great dad, an OK dad, or even a not-so-great dad.
+A not-so-great dad is better than no dad, in my opinion, because barring any abusive behavior (which is unacceptable) kids benefit from having a father.

-But what does Father’s Day mean for an ex-wife?
+But what does Father’s Day really mean for the ex-wife?
 4 things:

-So, for today, try to bury all those feelings of resentment, anger, and other negative thoughts about him, and let him have his day and his time with the kids.
+For today, try to bury all those feelings of resentment, anger, and other negative thoughts about him, and let him have his day and his time with the kids.
 Let him have a nice day.
 Why?
 Not because you forgive him and are going to pretend he did nothing wrong.
-Because today is about your kids, too.
+Because today is about your kids, too and memories are being made.
+Those memories could mean you standing in the driveway with a mean, unfriendly look on your face, or you saying “Happy Father’s Day” to your ex and smiling.
+The kids will remember this interaction vividly.

 I do want to recognize all the wonderful divorced dads out there.
 I think they far outnumber the bad ones.
 It’s beautiful to see their efforts in parenting and the love they have for their kids.

-Instead of dreading it and feeling sorry for yourself, take a walk, go sunbathing, run errands, shop, cook for your kids for when they get home, volunteer somewhere, go visit an elderly person, get together with other divorced moms.
+Instead of dreading Father’s Day and feeling alone and sorry for yourself, take a walk, go sunbathing, run errands, shop, cook for your kids for when they get home, volunteer somewhere, go visit an elderly person, get together with other divorced moms, and of course, go see your dad (if he’s still with us.)
 These are just some suggestions that might make you feel good instead of feeling isolated and alone and like your kids and Dad are having a great time (maybe even with his new girlfriend) and you are home alone.
 Try to remember, it’s only one day.

 3. Remember that just because your kids want to spend Father’s Day with their dad, it doesn’t mean they think he’s perfect.